Sukhoi Su-2: Development

 The Su-2 was of mixed construction.
 The fuselage was semi-monocoque with wood spars and a plywood skin.
 The wings were of duralumin and steel construction with fabric-covered rod-actuated control surfaces.
 The pilot and gunner were protected with 9 mm (0.35 in) of armor.
 The taildragger landing gear was retractable, including the tailwheel.

 Operational history

-Although 910 Su-2s were built by the time production was discontinued in 1942, the aircraft was obsolete and underarmed by the start of the Great Patriotic War.
+Although 910 Su-2s were built by the time production was discontinued in 1942, the aircraft was obsolete and under armed by the start of the Great Patriotic War.
 In combat, the Su-2 ground attack aircraft squadrons suffered heavy losses against the Germans, with some 222 aircraft destroyed.
 From 1942, the Su-2 was withdrawn from the frontline and replaced by Ilyushin Il-2, Petlyakov Pe-2 and Tupolev Tu-2 bombers.
 The Su-2 was relegated to a training and reconnaissance role.
 However, due to a critical shortage of aircraft in early World War II, some Su-2s were used as emergency fighters.